 There's more...

-For most organizations with larger number of shared printers, configuring ther print server to use another folder for spooling is a good idea.
+For most organizations with a larger number of shared printers, configuring the print server to use another folder for spooling is a good idea.
 If possible, use a separate disk drive if you can to avoid the risk of the spool folder filling up.

 In this recipe, you used two different mechanisms to change the spooler folder.
 One uses a .NET object (which isn't loaded by default), while the other involves directly editing the registry.
 Needless to say, if you're rolling out printers using scripts, particularly ones that edit the registry, careful testing is vital.

 Many of the steps in this recipe produce no output.
-This is normal when you're dealing directly with .NET classes and methods, and when editing the registry.
+This lack of output is normal when dealing directly with .NET classes and methods and editing the registry.

 Changing printer drivers